jamp-scp28/GetMeTheAreaCodi/readme.md

 ------------
 ### **This is an explanation of what I did here for the test at Codi....**

 The project was created using .NET 5, with C#.
-Basically I divided the program in the Logic folder in two main sections:

 ## Decisions